Zhaolin99/Deep-Q-learning--Network-Training/README.md

 Pretrained Model is included and trained for about 1M more frames to get winning.
 Trained model.pth: https://drive.google.com/file/d/1-EForlTcwWX3Rn1gpU1AVrZx035BV5KS/view?usp=sharing

+Running the script would required using GPU(by Google Colab in my attempt), please ask for more information if needed.

 Result:\
 ![Alt text](pongresult.png)